-Section Chairs are the leaders of the AAC Volunteer Network.
-They are among the most committed and active members in the Club.
-They are the ground level facilitators of the AAC’s Volunteer Program to Recruit, Train, Engage and Thank local volunteer corps.
+Section Chairs are the leaders of the AAC Volunteer Network, and are the ground level facilitators of the AAC’s Volunteer Program to Recruit, Train, Engage and Thank local volunteer corps.

-A section chair will work with the National Volunteer Program Manager and any local staff, should there be any, to recruit their own corps of volunteers AND identify and recruit potential chapter leadership within their Section.
+A section chair will work with the National Volunteer Program Manager and any local staff (should there be any), to recruit their own corps of volunteer, and identify and recruit potential chapter leadership within their Section.

-Recruitment comes in a variety of forms.
+Recruiting other volunteers comes in a variety of forms.
 This may be face-to-face interactions at an event, the crag, or gym.
-It may come through an out-of-the-blue email or Facebook message from someone wanting to get involved.
+It may come through an email or Facebook message from someone wanting to get involved.
 It can also come as a recommendation from someone else in the Section or Region.
 For those sections that haven’t developed a robust volunteer corps, it may be time to send a targeted email to the section with a “call to action.”
-Whatever method of recruitment you use, it’s imperative to keep track of those individuals and contact information.
+Whatever method of recruitment you use, it will serve you well to keep track of those individuals and contact information.

 Now that we’ve recruited some good folks, they need to know what they’re doing.

 Within the Volunteer Toolkit you’ll find a ton of resources.
 Everything from Mailchimp tutorials, how to use square, FAQ’s about the club and setting up an event table is all included.
 These are for section chairs and chapter chairs because we want to make sure you are more than adequately trained on the in’s and out’s of representing the club as volunteer leaders.
 We also want you to be able to train your own chapter leadership and corps of volunteers.